Qantas94Heavy/autopilot-pp/source/README.md

 4. If applicable, uninstall any previous versions of the plugin.
 5. Drag and drop "gefs_gc-setup.crx" into the Extensions page.
 6. Click "Accept" when it asks for permissions.

-**Note: due to restrictions by Google, Windows users of Google Chrome will not be able to install this extension using this method.** Alternatives include:

- - Installing the Tampermonkey extension in Chrome to use the .user.js file
- - Using Firefox and installing Greasemonkey to use the .user.js file
- - Using Opera, which runs on the same base platform as Google Chrome
- - Using the development version of Chrome or Chromium (not recommended)

-### Firefox (Greasemonkey):

-1. Install Greasemonkey, if you have not already done so.
-2. Extract this zip file into an empty folder.
-3. Open Firefox, then uninstall any previous versions (if applicable).
-4. Drag and drop "{1}.user.js" into the Firefox window.
-5. Click "Install" after the timer countdown finishes.

 How to Use
 ----------